 From single-celled organisms to the collision of continents, Evolving Planet takes you on a journey through time.
 Beginning 4.5 billion years ago, you'll see Earth as it was when life began.
-A video shows a hostile, volcanic planet and the frequent meteorites that scarred the Earth’s surface millions of years ago.
+A video shows a hostile, volcanic planet and the frequent meteorites that scarred the Earth's surface millions of years ago.
 See the water world and its ancient, yet familiar, creatures, like jellyfish, mollusks, and sponges.
 Learn about the first mass extinction through trilobite eyes.
-Then, see the planet’s first plants, and the evolution from fin to feet in a life-sized diorama of ancient Illinois.
-Follow the dinosaurs, and then visit the hominid gallery where a 13,000-year-old skeleton of the Magdalenian Girl provides an up-close look the first modern humans.
+Then, see the planet's first plants and the evolution from fin to feet in a life-sized diorama of ancient Illinois.
+Follow the dinosaurs, and then visit the hominid gallery where a 13,000-year-old skeleton of the Magdalenian Girl provides an up-close look at the first modern humans.

 The Ancient Americas